zxy920319/Nuxt3-starter__Decap-cms/content/pages/about.md

     Since its inception, the Federation has grown from 10 member associations to 62, with associations spanning countries such as Germany, the United Kingdom, France, the Netherlands, Belgium, Austria, Italy, Ireland, Spain, Switzerland, Sweden, Denmark, and Finland.
 Collectively, these member associations represent more than 20,000 Chinese professionals working in various industries across Europe.

     The organizational structure of the Federation is modeled after the European Union, with the chair association and chair country rotating annually.
 However, unlike the EU, the chair association and chair country are not rotated in a fixed order but are elected democratically at the Federation's annual meeting.
-The 2023/2024 Executive Council members include rotating chair Ding Li, President (Legal Representative) Song Zhiwei, Secretary-General Liu Xiaoling, Treasurer Li Li, and Executive Deputy Secretary-General Luo Kai.
+The 2023/2024 Executive Council members include rotating chair Ding Li, President Song Zhiwei, Secretary-General Liu Xiaoling, Treasurer Li Li, and Executive Deputy Secretary-General Luo Kai.